 SIRA authorised officers and Fair Trading investigators have powers to enter building sites and demand the names and addresses of contractors working on site.

 Before you hire a contractor, you should always check that they are licensed, that they have the right category of licence (as a builder) and that they are eligible to obtain HBC cover for the type of work you want them to do.
-You can do this by using the NSW Government’s Construction Assist portal.
+You can do this by using the NSW Government’s licence check website.
 It has information about the licence and HBC eligibility status of current and former licence holders.

 There are different types of licenses and qualifications for different home building jobs.
 The NSW Department of Fair Trading has more information on the types of licenses and qualifications.